 There are also some people who have a reactivity to apples, and this may be due to a cross reactivity with latex or birch pollen.
 If this sounds like you, you may want to switch to stewed pears instead.

 The effect of stewed apples is that they increase ‘immune system tolerance’ which means they help the immune system react to things it should do (such as parasites) and not react to harmless things (such as foods).

-This may be due to changes in dendritic cell function and increased oral tolerance due to increased T-Regulatory cells.
+We now understand how this improved tolerance seems to work, but I won’t go into too much detail here.
 If you want to take a deep dive into food sensitivities, you can read more here.
 Clinical Education also have an excellent pdf which goes into the science behind all of this.